DOS Days

 Board Revisions

-There were at least two revisions of the EGA Wonder 800 - one that has the RCA composite jacks and one that only has solder pads for these as well as the jumpers to configure them.
+There were at least two revisions of the EGA Wonder 800 - one that has the RCA composite jacks and one that only has solder pads for these and the jumpers to configure them.

 It is thought that the only difference between the EGA Wonder 800 and the original is its upgraded firmware, so you could turn an EGA Wonder into an EGA Wonder 800 just by replacing the BIOS chip (or rewriting it with a version of the EGA Wonder 800's BIOS).